COMMON EARTHWORM / LOB WORM

 Its size ranges form 10 to 25 cm and its surface is always wet to facilitate skin respiration.

-It is packaged in a plastic box containing 10 pieces on a natural soil base.
+It is packaged in a plastic box on a natural soil base.

 This species lives in grasslands, forests and marshlands.
 It also shows a special interest in clay soils.
 The animal digs galleries and feeds on the nutrients and organic matter that the soil provides it with by gulping it down and then expelling it.
 This matter is deposited in tunnels that offer a valuable aid to agriculture as fertiliser.